 Only 5 Principles?!

 The idea that five principles, and only five, might link all microeconomics courses may surprise non-economists.
 There is an old joke which says that, if you put 12 economists in a room then you will end with 13 opinions.
-People can disagree for many valid reasons, including which data to rely on and differences in personal preferences.
-These nuances and details are not irrelevant but, similar to rearranging the deckchairs on the Titanic, spending too much time on them can distract and mislead from bigger questions.
-These five principles focus on the most important stuff.
-While they may not reveal the answer to a question directly, they can ensure that you do not waste time, energy and resources on a question which is related but confused.
+People can disagree for many valid reasons, including which data to rely on and differences in personal or social preferences.
+These differences are not irrelevant but, similar to the importance of focusing on the iceberg and not on rearranging deckchairs on the Titanic, wise people focus on the principles first.
+Focus ensures that you do not waste time, energy and resources on a question which seems related but is, in fact, a distraction.

 Paul Anglin